Your Trusted Source For

 When you finish your back swing and are going to return the back to the ball to make contact.
 This move is very important for any shot in golf. (except putting) You want to make sure that everything from your hips, arms and club are all moving together so that you can have great timing and hit a crisp shot.

 - A key thing to remember is that you started with your weight leaning on your left foot at address.
 It did not move on your backswing so you don't need to shift any weight on your downswing.
 It is already in place.
+With this setup all we want to do is turn back away from the ball and then turn back through the ball.

 Getting the right sequence takes practice but is critical in making consistent contact with the ball.
 It is only when you make consistently solid contact that you can become a great player of pitch shots.
 Better pitches means shorter putts which leads to lower scores.